How to Dehydrate White Rice – Dehydrating White Rice, A Step-by-Step Guide

 Bring to a boil.

-Reduce heat to a simmer, cover the saucepan with a tight fitting lid.
+Reduce heat to a simmer, and cover the saucepan with a loose-fitting lid to prevent overflow.
 Simmer for 15 to 20 minutes or until all the liquid has been absorbed.

 Remove from the heat and then fluff with a fork.